lucidsoftware/piezo/README.md

 ##Admin

-Web interface for viewing and managing the scheduled jobs.
+Admin is a web interface for viewing and managing the scheduled jobs.

 ###Setup
 1. Follow the steps for the Worker [Setup](#setup) above.